-During the six months ended June 30, 2020, we recognized approximately \$558 million of non-cash impairment losses related to certain pipeline and other long-lived assets included in our Transportation and Facilities segments, along with certain of our investments in unconsolidated entities.
+During the first quarter of 2020, we recognized approximately \$489 million of non-cash impairment losses related to certain pipeline and other long-lived assets included in our Transportation and Facilities segments, along with certain of our investments in unconsolidated entities.
 Of these losses, approximately \$446 million is reflected in "(Gains)/losses on asset sales and asset impairments, net" with the remainder reflected in "Gain on/(impairment of) investments in unconsolidated entities, net" on our Condensed Consolidated Statement of Operations.
-A majority of the impairment losses were recognized during the first quarter of 2020.
-See Note 7 for additional information regarding our investments in unconsolidated entities.